 end

-The marked-text is used primarily for asian keyboards where multiple keypresses can map to single inputs.
-For example, with the iOS “Japanese-Kana” keyboard, the user can type combinations and the top of the keyboard will display avaliable symbols or sequences of symbols that can be entered.
+The marked-text is used primarily for Asian keyboards where multiple keypresses can map to single inputs.
+For example, with the iOS “Japanese-Kana” keyboard, the user can type combinations and the top of the keyboard will display available symbols or sequences of symbols that can be entered.